dramsay801/dramsay801.github.io/_posts/2019-10-31-Project-Post.md

 The Process

 The way the statistics were presented on the  Brewer's Assocation website presented an interesting siutaion.
 All of the stats were in cells for each state.
+An exmaple of how the information was laid out can be seen below:

 ![State Cell]({{https://github.com/dramsay801/dramsay801.github.io/blob/master}}/images/Cellpic.PNG)